cucumber/docs/content/tutorial/getting-started-with-cucumber-jvm-in-five-minutes.md

 Tests are pending when they are incomplete.

-It is good practice to give unfinished step definitions a status of pending and to throw a 'PendingException' when run.
+It is good practice to give unfinished step definitions a status of pending and to throw a `PendingException` when run.
 This will be replaced when the step definition is completed.

 You shouldn't be surprised by any tests that are pending.
 After you have completed the step definition, a previously pending test should be passed or failed.